 There's not much you can do about an evolutionary pull or natural hormonal shifts that accompany more years alive.
 But there are tactics you can try to encourage healthy sleep patterns and improve your overall sleep quality.

 - Be strategic with your medications: Sort out any medications you're taking, and aim to take the ones that are sedating at night, Dr. Singh suggests.
 Then, schedule medications that are sleep-disrupting (such as diuretics) for early in the day, he says.
-Your pharmacist or health care provider may be able to help with this reorganization.
+Before making any medication adjustments, always check with a pharmacist or your health care provider.

 - Stop drinking early: Drink a lot in the evening, and you'll wind up needing to use the restroom at night.
 Aim to stop drinking fluids about three to four hours before your bedtime, Dr. Singh suggests.